abelkmathew/2021_IBM_Code_Challenge_Informal-Workers-Management-Platform/README.md

   - MongoDB: MongoDB is a source-available cross-platform document-oriented database program.
   - Nodejs: Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that executes JavaScript code outside a web browser.
 ### List of contributors:
+We plan conduct a small campaign in an area through which we demonstrate the platform working to the workers there and introduce that to customers.
+This platform is shared to all other workers.
+### List of contributors:
 - Abel Koshy Mathew   (Frontend development)
 - Ajith Arun  (Frontend development)
 - Aparna A B  (UI Design)